 I must add that on reflection I don’t completely agree with his take on these other passages.
 I think rather that God has His inheritance in us, and we have our inheritance in Him.
 But the consensus is true that the saints are indded directly His possession or inheritance.
 We are His people.

-If you think about it, by saying that He prays that we would know that we have a hopeful calling, and that we are God’s beautiful and valuable hoped-for windfall, and that God has great power towards us, it means that we don’t know these things at first.
+If you think about it, when Paul says that he prays that we would know that we have a hopeful calling, and that we are God’s beautiful and valuable hoped-for windfall, and that God has great power towards us, it means that we don’t know these things inherently.
+Our flesh resists these things.
 By default we think that our calling is to be rejected and judged and hated.
-We think by default that we are nothing and that we have no good future, no honor going forward.
-By default we believe that we are the opposite of a rich glorious inheritance.
-By default in the flesh we think God sees us as repellant and ugly and as worthless trash, and we are stuck trying to prove Him wrong and to convince Him otherwise.
-By default we think he dreads the future with us, because that is what our unenlightened heart believes.
-By default we think that God is weak and absent and limp towards us.
+Our flesh tells us that we are nothing and that we have no good future, no honor going forward.
+Our unenlightened mind believes that we are the opposite of a rich glorious inheritance.
+Without the supernatural intervention that Paul prays for, we think God sees us as repellant and ugly and as worthless trash, and we are stuck trying to prove Him wrong and to convince Him otherwise.
+This is the essence of our life under the law – this kind of unbelief.
+We think he dreads the future with us, because that is what our unenlightened heart believes.
+Our sinful flesh thinks that God is weak and absent and limp towards us.
 When the revelation of lavish grace comes to us, we see that He finds us beautiful and invaluable and much longed for.
 Walking in the light of this knowledge is a complete game-changer.
 We are truly beloved.
 We expect power and answers and grinning happy dancing joy on the receiving end of our prayers.

 Without supernatural revelation, we are stuck in the old dynamic of trying to prove to God that we are better than what we think He thinks of us.
 This is the true animus and dynamic of legalism.
 It is the way of the unenlightened heart.
 We spend all our time and energy trying to change God’s attitude towards us.
 Or else we try to find an alternative “God” that will accept us and hope for us and count us as beautiful.
 But grace is this: God thinks we are worth dying for.
 God thinks we are the pearl worth selling everything He has to obtain.
 God thinks we are a beautiful and extremely valuable inheritance.
 If you inherited $10,000,000 from a forgotten uncle somewhere, you know what?
 You would be dancing around thrilled and set free!
 You would hoot and holler.
 You would celebrate!
 You would call everyone you could think of and tell them!
 Unbelievably, this is how God feels about us!